transXpress/transXpress/README.md

 snakemake IGV --cores 4
 ~~~~

+Then you can load your transcriptome file to IGV: Genomes -> Load Genome from File -> select the file *transcriptome.fasta*
-Files for IGV visualization will be in the bowtie_alignments folder:
+Your sorted .bam files will be in the bowtie_alignments folder:
 ~~~~
 bowtie_alignments/{sample}.sorted.bam
 bowtie_alignments/{sample}sorted.bam.bai
 ~~~~
+Load them to IGV: File -> Load from File -> select the *bowtie_alignments/{sample}.sorted.bam* files

 ## The directed acyclic graph (DAG) of the transXpress pipeline execution